 - Vases – Vases come in all shapes, sizes, and colours.
 They can be glass, or made from pottery or another material.
 Just be sure they’re water-tight so you don’t have any leaks.
 For a single stem or two use a vase with a narrow neck to help keep the plant upright.

-- Jars – Who doesn’t have a ragtag collection of mason jars in a corner of their pantry, kitchen, or basement?
+- Jars – Who doesn’t have a ragtag collection of glass jars in a corner of their pantry, kitchen, or basement?
 I put these jars to work as containers to root cuttings or as a permanent home for houseplants.

 - Glasses – In my house chipped glasses don’t get tossed in the garbage.
 Instead, they’re filled with bits of greenery.

 - Test tubes – One of the trendiest ways to display houseplants in water is with a test tube set.
 These can be bought from a lab, science store, or online.
 There are also copycat test tube sets intended for plants.
 The narrow tubes make excellent plant propagators when you’re rooting cuttings in water or you can display a collection of single stems.
 There are also similar products with wooden stands and glass bulbs.